 Weigh the ground venison with a food scale.
 Use this weight to determine the amount of ground beef or ground pork sausage to add.

 Add equal amounts of ground pork sausage or ground beef with a 20 percent fat ratio to the ground venison to achieve a 50/50 mixture.
 Use the food scale to add the correct amount.
-You can add 25 percent pork and 25 percent beef for three-meat mixture.

 Process the meat combination with the meat grinder, or combine it with your hands, without mashing the meat excessively.